Brian Conley: Career

+In 1995, He played Al Jolson in the musical Jolson at the Victoria Palace Theatre, which went on to win the prestigious award of Best New Musical at the 1996 Laurence Olivier Awards, and Conley himself was nominated for Laurence Olivier Award for Best Actor in a Musical.

 On 7 November 2012, ITV confirmed that Conley would feature in the 2012 series of I'm a Celebrity...Get Me Out of Here!.
 On 19 November 2012, Brian left the jungle on medical grounds.

 On 18 August 2017, it was announced that Conley would be taking part in the fifteenth series of Strictly Come Dancing.
 He was partnered with Welsh professional dancer Amy Dowden.
 Conley and Dowden were voted off the show in Week 5 after their Jive to Tom Jones' "It's Not Unusual".

 In February 2021, it was announced that he would be joining the BBC soap opera EastEnders as series regular Terry Cant, the long-lost father of established character Sonia Fowler (Natalie Cassidy).
 However, it was later revealed that his character was not Terry Cant and was in fact Tom "Rocky" Cotton.
 In September 2023, Conley confirmed that he had decided to leave EastEnders.

 He spoke at length about his exit from Albert Square during his appearance on award-winning motoring podcast Fuelling Around.
 Conley was on the show to talk about motoring, one of his biggest passions away from the stage and screen.

-In December 2024, Conley starred as Billy Barnum at the Bristol Hippodrome’s pantomime production of Goldilocks and the Three Bears.
+In December 2024, Conley starred as Billy Barnum at the Bristol Hippodrome's pantomime production of Goldilocks and the Three Bears.